pauleveritt/viewdom_wired/docs/usage.rst

 Let's re-organize the layout to emphasize the 3 roles: app, plugins, and a site.

-The app:
+The app, which stores the registry:

 .. literalinclude:: ../samples/app_plugin_site/site/__init__.py

-A ``greeting`` plugin:
+A ``greeting`` plugin with a function to set itself up:

 .. literalinclude:: ../samples/app_plugin_site/plugins/greeting/__init__.py

-And finally a site that uses the two:
+And finally a site that uses the two.
+In this case, the *site* does the plugin setup -- we will move that in the next step to the app:

 .. literalinclude:: ../samples/app_plugin_site/site/__init__.py